eoinparkinson/portfolio-site/_posts/2022-03-20-how-i-built-my-website.md

 As with any website, updating the content should be made easy.
 That's why I've gone ahead and integrated [NetlifyCMS](https://www.netlifycms.org/), an open-source Content Management System that is well establish in the SSG scene.

 NetlifyCMS integrates with your Git workflow, and pushes new changes directly to the site build files, so that when you invoke a new build, the new updated files will be applied to the site.
+It's pretty neat stuff...

 ## Project Management